 John Polking at Rice University has created a Matlab code that generates slope fields for differential equations.
 You can gain access to this code by typing pplane into Google.
 "ODE Software for MATLAB" should be the first link that pops up.
 Click on it.
-(Alternatively, you can directly head to the Resources page of our course website and select the link highklighted in yellow.
+(Alternatively, you can directly head to the Resources page of our course website and download the file pplane77.m and save the file to your computer.
+Please be aware of the location you saved it to.